Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 If a product has a Palm Oil Free Certification Trademark it has met stringent certification requirements.

-Sustainable Palm Oil - is there such a thing?
+Sustainable palm oil - is there such a thing?

 This is a debatable topic.
 Personally, I’m dubious about sustainable palm oil.